pier

 With these stories and scope decisions, I started sketching.
 My early explorations revealed what students actually needed to see and do.

-My early explorations revealed that robust filtering and search was essential but didn't belong on the main feed.
+My early explorations revealed that filtering and search was essential but didn't belong on the main feed.
 As a result I was able to refine the user flow into three core steps.

 1. Open app > personalized explore page.